Charles Howarth: Rochdale Pioneers

 Howarth was part of the Rochdale Friendly Co-operative Society who from 1833 ran a co-op shop at 15 Toad Lane in Rochdale.
 The business failed after two years of trading due to a high level of debt.

 On 11 August 1844 Howarth was appointed as one of the three trustees of a new co-op, the Rochdale Society of Equitable Pioneers, who opened a shop at 31 Toad Lane.
-Howarth was also primarily responsibility for drafting the society's rules.
+Howarth was also primarily responsible for drafting the society's rules.
 He drew on the model rules presented at the 1832 Co-operative Congress and the rules of the Rational Association Sick and Burial Society of Manchester.
 He also included provision for members to receive an end-of-year dividend proportionate to purchases.
 The shop was successful and the society began to grow rapidly, while the business model and rules adopted by the pioneers were then replicated by others.